specs-feup/kadabra/README.md

 # kadabra
-Java Source-to-Source Tool based on LARA and Spoon
+Java Source-to-Source Tool based on LARA and Spoon..